bit-bandit/parasite/doc/manual.md

 This is the default behavior for instances.
-Basic federated instances can deliver items towards an external post (Think commenting on a torrent, or liking a list), and they can request items from another instance (Just by adding the URL of the instance in their `pooledInstances`).
+Basic federated instances can deliver items towards an external post (Think commenting on a torrent, or liking a list), and they can request items from another instance (Just by adding the URL of the instance in their `pooled` array).
 However, items from one instance can't be put onto another, unless it also has it pooled.
 That kind of federating is covered down below: